ko1nksm/url/README.md

 # url

-URL builder with URL encoding for portable shell scripts
+URL builder with URL encoding for CLI and portable shell scripts.
+It is suitable for building URLs for `curl`, `wget`, etc.

 ## Usage